 The top 5 business impacts of cyber security breaches

-Each organization is unique in terms of the impact of a breach, dependent on the timing and duration, and the industry in which it operates.
+Each organisation is unique in terms of the impact of a breach, dependent on the timing and duration, and the industry in which it operates.
 For example, a data breach may have more pronounced consequences for the financial sector than, say, in manufacturing.
 However, common impacts you should consider when evaluating your own security posture include:

 Loss of customer and stakeholder trust can be the most harmful impact of cyber crime, since the overwhelming majority of people would not do business with a company that had been breached, especially if it failed to protect its customers' data.
 This can translate directly into a loss of business, as well as devaluation of the brand you've worked so hard to build.
 Taking a reputational hit may also affect your ability to attract the best talent, suppliers and investors.

 While a cyber-raid on a big-name bank may net the attacker a sizeable haul, smaller businesses' defenses are typically less sophisticated and easier to penetrate, making them a softer target.
 Cyber-enabled fraud leads to monetary losses, but stolen data can be worth far more to hackers, especially when sold on the Dark Web.
 For example, the 2015 'Hidden Data Economy' report by McAfee Labs puts the value of login credentials to hotel loyalty programs or online auction accounts at up to $1,400.
 Intellectual property theft may be equally damaging, with companies losing years of effort and R&D investment in trade secrets or copyrighted material – and their competitive advantage.